paulodantasbjr/whatsApp/README.md

 # WhatsApp APP Project
-Android application similar to youtube.
+Android application similar to whatsapp.
 Developed to practice java.

 # Getting Started
 These instructions will provide a copy of the project running on your local machine for development and testing purposes.